-I think I was drawn to this book because I loved Ready Player One, and when I read this book’s premise, I was reminded of Ready Player One.
-From the Kobo store:
+I think I was drawn to this book because I loved Ready Player One, and when I read this book’s premise, I was reminded of that book.

 This book introduced me to the ARG (Alternate Reality Game).
 You can read more detail about it on Wikipedia, but as I learned while reading this book, an ARG is an interactive game in which players from all over the world solve various multi-media puzzles, and while the game creators have a goal or conclusion for the players to work towards, aspects of the game may change through the course of play.
 Collaboration between players is important too.

-There were some interesting debates about the game vs. reality and should they use the game to help solve a crime, which I found very interesting.
+There were some interesting debates about the game vs. reality and whether they should use the game to help solve a crime, which I found very interesting.
 Unfortunately, while I enjoyed the story, I didn’t really connect with it.
 It was a fun read, but it didn’t stay with me.